-(Dated: September 5, 2024)
+(Dated: September 18, 2024)

 The Particle X-ray Coincidence Technique (PXCT) was originally developed to measure average lifetimes in the $10^{-17}-10^{-15}$ s range for proton-unbound states populated by electron capture (EC).
-We have designed and built a detection system in the stopped-beam area at the Facility for Rare Isotope Beams that extends PXCT to measure both lifetimes and decay branching ratios of resonances populated by EC/β^+ decay.
-The first application of this system aims to obtain essential nuclear data from $^{60}\mathrm{Ga}~\mathrm{EC}/\beta^+$ decay to constrain the thermonuclear rates of the $^{59}\mathrm{Cu}(p,\gamma)^{60}\mathrm{Zn}$ and $^{59}\mathrm{Cu}(p,\alpha)^{56}\mathrm{Ni}$ reactions, and in turn, the strength of the NiCu cycle, which is predicted to significantly impact the modeling of Type I X-ray burst light curves and the composition of the burst ashes.
-Detailed theoretical calculations, Monte Carlo simulations, and performance tests with radioactive sources have been conducted to validate the feasibility of employing the PXCT system for the $^{60}\mathrm{Ga}$ experiment.
-PXCT serves as a powerful platform to measure nearly all essential parameters for thermonuclear reaction rate calculations in a single experiment, potentially improving the accuracy and consistency of astrophysically relevant nuclear inputs.
+We have designed and built the Lifetimes and Branching Ratios for Astrophysics (LIBRA) detection system in the stopped-beam area at the Facility for Rare Isotope Beams that extends PXCT to measure both lifetimes and decay branching ratios of resonances populated by EC/ β^+ decay.
+The first application of LIBRA aims to obtain essential nuclear data from 60 Ga EC/ β^+ decay to constrain the thermonuclear rates of the 59 Cu(p, γ) 60 Zn and 59 Cu(p, α) 56 Ni reactions, and in turn, the strength of the NiCu cycle, which is predicted to significantly impact the modeling of Type I X-ray burst light curves and the composition of the burst ashes.
+Detailed theoretical calculations, Monte Carlo simulations, and performance tests with radioactive sources have been conducted to validate the feasibility of employing LIBRA for the 60 Ga experiment.
+LIBRA serves as a powerful platform to measure nearly all essential parameters for thermonuclear reaction rate calculations in a single experiment, potentially improving the accuracy and consistency of astrophysically relevant nuclear inputs.